July 27, 2022

 One of the most colourful flowering plants for the home garden are hydrangeas and summer is the time they show their big bold blooms.

 Hydrangeas are easy to grow.
-Hydrangeas grow best planted in a position where it gets morning sun and protected from the hot afternoon heat.
-For planting hydrangeas in garden beds, dig into the existing soil 5 IN 1 Organic Fertiliser.
-This mix will provide all its nutrition needs for the growing season.
+Hydrangeas grow best planted in a position where it gets morning sun and is protected from the hot afternoon heat.
+For planting hydrangeas in garden beds, plant in Azalea, Camellia & Gardenia Specialty Mix for acid-loving blue hydrangeas.
+For other coloured hydrangeas, Searles Planting Mix is ideal.
+These mixes will provide all its nutrition needs for the growing season.

 Some compact varieties of hydrangeas look spectacular in pots placed around patios and high visible areas, eg. pathways and front entrances.
-Plant up in Platinum Peat 80 Potting Mix.
-Peat 80 has plenty of fertiliser and water crystals to keep your flower heads looking big, bright and happy.
+Plant up in Platinum Potting Mix.
+Platinum has plenty of fertiliser and water crystals to keep your flower heads looking big, bright and happy.

 Hydrangeas require regular watering, especially when they are planted in pots.
 They may also need extra watering during long periods of hot dry weather and summer sun.
 Keeping the soil moist will help retain those big blooms.